vsdip/vsdsram/README.md

 The user of this IP has to install `Ngspice` for Circuit simulation and `Magic` for Layout.

-## Getting Started with `NGspice`: An open Source Circuit Simulator
+## Getting Started with NGspice: An open Source Circuit Simulator

-For ubuntu linux
+For ubuntu linux:

 To Install Ngspice, Open terminal and Type

 `sudo apt-get install -y ngspice`